rombachuk/cloudant-performancecollector/documentation/Installation.md

 * backup any pre-existing service files in `/etc/init.d` for those services within `opt/cloudant-performancecollector-bkp-YYYYMMDDHHmm/init.d`.
 You can delete this backup once you are happy with the running of the new installation

 #### Patch Install
 This option is used when an upgrade to an existing installation is required.
 No changes to the configuration files are carried out, so cluster url and credentials, thresholds and exclusions are left as they are.

+The crontab for periodic jobs may need adjustment given the features changed or introduced in the patch.
+Release notes for the patch will indicate this.

+Schema changes to postgres may be required.
+Release notes for the patch will indicate how to do this.

 Do the installation as `root`